-Do you have a USB storage device (USB drive, CD drive or smartphone) plugged into your computer?
-Unplug it and press Ctrl + Alt + Del to restart the system.
+• Do you have a USB storage device (USB drive, CD drive or smartphone) plugged into your computer?

 Nothing appears on the screen.

 The computer's power management system automatically blanks the screen to save power.
 Press any key to turn the display back on.